Best projector screens of 2022

 A bright permanent screen for the home theater.

 For the true home theater experience, you need more than a white sheet taped to the wall—you need not only the best projector, but a dedicated movie screen with the reflective power to show off HD movies, photos, and PowerPoint slides.
-Video screens come in a wide variety of styles and sizes.
+Video screens come in a variety of styles and sizes.
 From big inflatable projector screens that fill up the backyard to portable pull down screens that turn any room of the house into a personal movie palace, the right screen is an affordable way to add a professional wow-factor anywhere it’s dark.

 Today’s home theater screens are affordable and user-friendly.
 Raise the movie theater screen.
 Turn on the wall projector.
 Pop the corn.
 And get ready to experience “Jumanji: Welcome to the Jungle” as it was intended to be seen—on the big screen.